orbinson/aem-groovy-console/README.md

 ## Extensions

 The Groovy Console provides extension hooks to further customize script execution.
 The console provides an API containing extension provider interfaces that can be implemented as OSGi services in any bundle deployed to an AEM instance.
-See the default extension providers in the `org.cid15.aem.groovy.console.extension.impl` package for examples of how a bundle can implement these services to supply additional script bindings, compilation customizers, metaclasses, and star imports.
+See the default extension providers in the `be.orbinson.aem.groovy.console.extension.impl` package for examples of how a bundle can implement these services to supply additional script bindings, compilation customizers, metaclasses, and star imports.

 Service Interface | Description
 ------------ | -------------
-`org.cid15.aem.groovy.console.api.BindingExtensionProvider` | Customize the bindings that are provided for each script execution.
+`be.orbinson.aem.groovy.console.api.BindingExtensionProvider` | Customize the bindings that are provided for each script execution.
-`org.cid15.aem.groovy.console.api.CompilationCustomizerExtensionProvider` | Restrict language features (via blacklist or whitelist) or provide AST transformations within the Groovy script compilation.
+`be.orbinson..aem.groovy.console.api.CompilationCustomizerExtensionProvider` | Restrict language features (via blacklist or whitelist) or provide AST transformations within the Groovy script compilation.
-`org.cid15.aem.groovy.console.api.ScriptMetaClassExtensionProvider` | Add runtime metaclasses (i.e. new methods) to the underlying script class.
+`be.orbinson..aem.groovy.console.api.ScriptMetaClassExtensionProvider` | Add runtime metaclasses (i.e. new methods) to the underlying script class.
-`org.cid15.aem.groovy.console.api.StarImportExtensionProvider` | Supply additional star imports that are added to the compiler configuration for each script execution.
+`be.orbinson..aem.groovy.console.api.StarImportExtensionProvider` | Supply additional star imports that are added to the compiler configuration for each script execution.

 ## Notifications

-To provide custom notifications for script executions, bundles may implement the `org.cid15.aem.groovy.console.notification.NotificationService` interface (see the `org.cid15.aem.groovy.console.notification.impl.EmailNotificationService` class for an example).
+To provide custom notifications for script executions, bundles may implement the `be.orbinson..aem.groovy.console.notification.NotificationService` interface (see the `org.cid15.aem.groovy.console.notification.impl.EmailNotificationService` class for an example).
 These services will be dynamically bound by the Groovy Console service and all registered notification services will be called for each script execution.

 ## Scheduler